pop-os/docs/src/manage-apps/manage-repos.md

 Pop!\_OS's official sources listed in Repoman's `Settings` and `Extra Sources` tabs will provide all package resources required for Pop!\_OS's out-of-the-box functionality.
 This includes all applications included in the default installation and available in the Pop!\_Shop.
 A third-party repository is required if a desired application's files are not hosted in these official repositories.

-### Third-Party Repositories and PPA's
+### Third-Party Repositories and PPAs

-A Personal Package Archive is a type of third-party apt repository that is hosted on Canonical's Launchpad platform.
-PPAs and third-party repositories allow an application to install and update from unofficial sources.
-Users should exercise caution when installing these, as their packages are often not examined by community developers.
-You should only install a PPA or third-party repository from sources you trust.
+Third-party repositories (including PPAs) allow users to install and update applications from unofficial sources.
+Users should exercise caution when installing these, as their packages are not typically examined by Pop!_OS or Ubuntu developers.
+You should only install third-party repositories from sources you trust.

+A Personal Package Archive (PPA) is a type of third-party apt repository that is hosted on Canonical's Launchpad platform.
+The URL for a PPA begins with `ppa.launchpad.net`.
+From a user's perspective, PPAs work the same as other third-party repositories.

 ### Why Use Third-Party Hosting?